artofcod/pro/README.md

 # pro
-***This is our project which has some criterias to implement in the system*** -Download and extract the zip
+***This is our project which has some criterias to implement in the system*** 1.Download and extract the zip
--move the extracetd folder into **htdocs**
+2.move the extracetd folder into **htdocs**
--create a database in phpmyadmin with the name of **learn** -import the **learn.sql** file from the folder into the database youhave created -run in browser
+3.create a database in phpmyadmin with the name of **learn** 4.import the **learn.sql** file from the folder into the database youhave created 5.run in browser